AndreKoraleski/Youtube-Download-Coordinator/README.md

     print(f"Processing video: {url}")
     # Your download logic here
     # For example: download audio, transcribe, etc.

+    # If an error occurs, raise an exception with descriptive message
+    # The coordinator will automatically capture and store the error
+    if some_error_condition:
+        raise Exception("Specific error description for troubleshooting")

 # Main loop of your system
 while True: